 Thyroid cancer is a rare type of cancer that affects the thyroid gland, which is a small gland at the base of the throat.

-Go to www.nhs.uk for more information about thyroid cancer.
+Go to the NHS website for more information about thyroid cancer.
 The following charities also provide more information and support:

 What to expect at your appointment

 Your first appointment at hospital may take between 45 minutes to two hours.
 You will meet your clinician or surgeon, who will explain your care plan and the tests or investigations that you may need.

 You may also meet the clinical nurse specialist who will be your key worker during your care at King’s and will support you and your family.
 You will be given written information about the type of cancer you have, your treatment options and other sources of support, such as King's Macmillian Information and Support Centre.

 We usually send you appointment letters for tests, investigations or treatments by post.

 Tests and investigations